| q | r

 Department of Energy site that provides access to energy, science, and technology research and development information.
 Links to Information Bridge (full-text DOE research reports), Energy Citations, and E-print Network (e-prints of papers in advance of publication).

 E-print Network: Research Communications for Scientists and Engineers

 Set of powerful tools that facilitate access to and use of scientific and technical e-prints communicating the results of a wide range of research activities of interest to the Department of Energy.

 (Education Resource Information Center)

 Searches over 1.3 million education related citations.
 Provides more than 317,000 full-text ERIC documents in PDF format, and includes links to many full text journal articles.

-(formerly Dow Jones Interactive - 3 users)
+(formerly Dow Jones Interactive)